phalcon/blog/data/posts/2015/11/2015-11-23-phalcon-2-0-9-released.md

 - Fixed `Phalcon\Db\Dialect\Postgresql::getColumnDefinition` for `BIGINT` and `BOOLEAN` data types
 - Fixed `BOOLEAN` default value in `Phalcon\Db\Dialect\Postgresql`
 - Added `Phalcon\Validation\Validator\CreditCard` - validation credit card number using luhn algorithm

-### Changes in 2.1.0 beta 2

-- `Phalcon\Mvc\Model` now implements JsonSerializable making easy serialize model instances
-- When destroying a `Mvc\Model\Manager` object the PHQL cache is clean
-- Method `isSetOption` in `Phalcon\Validation\ValidatorInterface` marked as deprecated, please use `hasOption`
-- Added internal check "allowEmpty" before calling a validator.
-If it option is true and the value of empty, the validator is skipped
-- Added default header: `Content-Type: "application/json; charset=UTF-8"` in method `Phalcon\Http\Response::setJsonContent`
-- Loop structure in Volt now can be passed to macros and functions as `loop.self`

-Last month, important improvements to support PHP7 have been done by the [Zephir Team](https://github.com/phalcon/zephir), so we expect to have a usable version of Phalcon for PHP7 soon.

 ### Update/Upgrade